ros2/design/articles/102_dependency_groups.md

 Currently it depends on a manually selected set of message packages.
 The goal would be that it can declare that it depends on *all* packages which provide messages.

-Since the `ros1_bridge` manifest only contains the name of the group dependency in doesn't control which packages declare that they are part of that group.
+Since the `ros1_bridge` manifest only contains the name of the group dependency, it doesn't control which packages declare that they are part of that group.
 It might want to exclude specific packages to be considered even though they are in the group.

 ## Processes